 “No. His son.
 He’s about eleven,”

 “Well, don’t bother his mother.
-I heard she’s not so nice.”
+I hear she’s not so nice.”

-“Ta,” Jack sang as we left to get the guitars.
-We got out two acoustics, the old fender Mustang and Jace’s SG.
-Before leaving we realized we looked ridiculous loaded down with four guitars.
-We just took the acoustics.
+“Ta,” Jack sings as we leave to get the guitars.
+We pick out two acoustics, the old fender Mustang and Jace’s SG.
+Before leaving we realize we look ridiculous loaded down with four guitars.
+We just take the acoustics.

-We told the parents we were going to the Octopus’s Garden in case the cousins asked.
+We tell the parents we’re going to the Octopus’s Garden in case the cousins asked.